apache/cordova-ios/README.md

 A. This relates to framework added for the new UIImagePickerController delegate.
 Add "MobileCoreServices.framework" to your project.
 This only relates to pre-existing projects that have updated their PhoneGapLib.
 New projects should not see this error.

+Q. I have Framework errors in red when creating a PhoneGap project in Xcode 3.2.3 for iOS 4.0?
+How do I fix it?

+A. Change your Base SDK.
+Go to the Project Menu --> Edit Project Settings --> General Tab --> Base SDK for all Configurations.
+Change it to iPhone Simulator 4.0

 BUGS?
 -----